 Early Life of Mirza Asadullah Khan Ghalib

 Mirja Ghalib’s grandfather married and had four sons and three daughters.
 Mirza Abdullah Baig (Ghalib’s father) and Mirza Nasrullah Baig were two of his sons.
-Mirza Ghalib’s father married Izzat-ut-Nisa Begum, an ethnic Kashmiri Interestingly, she used to live with his parents-in-law.
+Mirza Ghalib’s father married Izzat-ut-Nisa Begum, an ethnic Kashmiri.

 On a side note, like all other great men like Iqbal and Sanullah Amritsari, Ghalib had roots in Kashmir too.
-That makes me wonder if greatness is a Kashmiri thing
+That makes me wonder if greatness is a Kashmiri thing.
+And I love to joke!

 Coming back to the discussion, when Ghalib was a little over 5 years of age, his father died in a battle.
 This grief-filled year was 1803.
 He was buried in Alwar.
 Mirza Ghalib was then raised by his Uncle Mirza Nasrullah Baig Khan.